Black's Medical Dictionary

-Black's Medical Dictionary (42nd ed, 2010, ISBN 978-1-4081-0419-4) is a comprehensive medical dictionary featuring definitions of medical terms, concepts and conditions, published by A & C Black Publishers.
-It was first published in 1906, and is now in its forty-second edition.
+Black's Medical Dictionary (43rd ed, 2017, ISBN 978-1-3994-1231-5) is a comprehensive medical dictionary featuring definitions of medical terms, concepts and conditions, published by A & C Black Publishers.
+It was first published in 1906, and as of 2023 is in its forty-third edition.

 It is considered a simplified home reference for medical terms.
 According to the publisher, It contains over 5000 definitions and descriptions of medical terms and concepts with over 1000 diagrams.

 The latest edition contains new and expanded sections on: